FuzzyStatic/blizzard/worldofwarcraft/README.md

 ### Polling data

-Now you can poll data for the WorldOfWarcraft API.
+Now you can poll data for the World of Warcraft API.

 TODO
 * Add all calls